One Dead, Two Missing After Building Collapses In France - UrduPoint

 One Dead, Two Missing After Building Collapses In France

-French rescue workers on Tuesday recovered a man's body from the rubble of a residential building destroyed overnight in a suspected gas explosion, and were scrambling to find two other people still missing after extracting a woman and a baby alive
+French rescue workers scrambled Tuesday to find two people still missing in the rubble of a residential building destroyed in a suspected gas explosion, with one man's body already found while a woman and baby were extracted alive

-SanarysurMer, France, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2021 ) :French rescue workers on Tuesday recovered a man's body from the rubble of a residential building destroyed overnight in a suspected gas explosion, and were scrambling to find two other people still missing after extracting a woman and a baby alive.
+SanarysurMer, France, Dec 7 (APP - UrduPoint / Pakistan Point News - 7th Dec, 2021 ) :French rescue workers scrambled Tuesday to find two people still missing in the rubble of a residential building destroyed in a suspected gas explosion, with one man's body already found while a woman and baby were extracted alive.

-The woman and baby as well as three others were injured in the blast in the Mediterranean coastal city of Sanary-sur-Mer, which was heard from as far as eight kilometres (five miles) away.
+The woman and baby as well as three others were injured in the blast in the Mediterranean coastal town of Sanary-sur-Mer, which was heard from as far as eight kilometres (five miles) away.

-He was unconscious when located and declared dead after rescue workers spent more than two hours removing him from the unsteady wreckage of the three-storey building.
+He was unconscious when located and declared dead after rescue workers spent more than two hours removing him from the unstable wreckage of the three-storey building.

-The two people still missing "are a mother, an elderly woman, and her son" who lived on the ground floor, Vernhet said.
+The two people still missing "are a mother, an elderly woman, and her son" who lived on the ground floor of the building, located between two restaurants, Vernhet said.

 "For now, we haven't yet found any signs of life from the rubble, but we didn't hear the baby right away, either," said Colonel Eric Grohin, director of the fire service for the Var department.